MundraBharat/Summary-generator/README.md

-Generate summary of any paragraph
+Generate summary of any paragraph accessible on internet